Luke McConnell (basketball)

 Luke McConnell is an American basketball coach.
-He is currently the head coach of the Saint Francis Red Flash men's basketball team.
+He is currently the head coach of the Saint Francis Red Wolves men's basketball team.

 Career

 McConnell attended Saint Francis University, where he played college football.
 After graduating, he served as a graduate assistant for two years, before serving as the Director of Basketball Operations from 2013 through 2021.
 McConnell then served as an assistant coach for three years, before being promoted to associate head coach for the 2024–25 season.

 On March 27, 2025, McConnell was named as head coach at Saint Francis, replacing Rob Krimmel.